 A Timer-remaining-duration is an expression of the predefined Duration sort.
-The result value for an active time is the duration before the timer is due to expire, which is the time the timer was last set to minus now.
-The duration will be negative if the timer is active but has already expired.
-If the timer is inactive, the value is zero (which can be distinguished from an active time returning zero by a subsequent timer active expression).
+The result value is the duration before the timer is due to expire, which is the time the timer was last set to minus now.
+The duration will be negative if the timer has already expired.
+If the timer has never been set, the value is "undefined" and the exception UndefinedVariable is raised.